-Potential tax savings for Option 3: Employers are unable to deduct the costs of employer-provided transportation as a business expense.
+Potential tax savings for Option 3: For tax purposes, employers may be able to deduct the costs of employer-provided transportation as a business expense.
 Employers should consult with their tax adviser to determine taxation.
-Per IRS Code Section 132(f), employer- provided transportation in a "commuter highway vehicle" (such as a bus, shuttle vehicle, or vanpool) is treated as a "qualified transportation fringe benefit."
-This means that the employee does not pay taxes on the value of the employer-provided transportation, although the employer must pay payroll taxes on the value of this benefit.
+Per IRS Code Section 132(f), employer-provided transportation in a "commuter highway vehicle" (such as a bus, shuttle vehicle, or vanpool) is treated as a "qualified transportation fringe benefit."
+This means that the employee does not pay taxes on the value of the employer-provided transportation, nor does the employer have to pay payroll taxes on the value of this benefit.